ADmex1/NorthBaliWeb/readme.md

 A full-stack web application for discovering and managing sport tourism spots across **North Bali**.
 Built using **Flask** for the backend and **React** for the frontend.
 Users can explore destinations, leave reviews, and admins can upload and manage destination data.

-This project was made for fun and practice in full-stack development.
+This project was made for fun and practice for full-stack development.
+(Note: There are several bugs that are located on the frontend).
 ---

 ## Project Structure